July 1968 to July 1969, I was an A2C, assigned to the 3rd SPS Bien Hoa AB. Before I got there, I heard plenty of stories about

 fence, closest to us.
 The other fence lines were constructed, when the

 French and Japanese operated the base, years ago.
-In between these other
+In between the other

-fence lines were still active land mines.
+fence lines were still active land mine fields.
 Trip flares were only installed

 on the American fence line, VC were not the only varmints attempting